futurewei-cloud/unno/README.md

 6. Open a web browser and hit your UX host.
 Enjoy data annotating!

 ## Future Plans
 Unno will be kept evovling with more advanced functionalities and better user experiences.
 Things in the roadmap to explore:
-* Functionality
+* Functionalities
     * support arbitray polygon annotations
     * support label the entire frame
     * support object category suggestions